 Education about misconduct as abuse of power (not a consensual affair between persons of equal power) has been identified as a key prevention strategy.
 Baylor University School of Social Work is known for its extensive research on clergy misconduct, and also for its excellent resources on the subject.
 One especially helpful resource is a series of Bible Studies on the subject of power called “Power and the Christian”.
 This is an excellent resource recommended for study by church councils, staff and other ministry leaders.
 It is available as a free download: https://www.baylor.edu/content/services/document.php/99706.pdf

 The other side of the power dynamic is the significant and intense powerlessness experienced by those who have suffered abuse.
 They were powerless to prevent the abuse from happening, and may still feel powerless as the impacts of the abuse continue to affect their lives in ways that are completely out of their control.
 One important way to begin to restore power to those who have been victimized is to involve them in any decisions that will affect them.
 Any decision about how, when, and to whom any part of their story might be shared is their decision alone – it is their own experience and must not be shared without permission.
 They should also be involved as much as possible in any process decisions regarding the handling of the situation.
 Churches often make a big mistake in changing focus after abuse is disclosed to the one who perpetrated the abuse.
-We must not neglect those who have been harmed, throughout the entire process.
+We must not neglect those who have been harmed as the process moves forward, rather they need to be included in guiding the entire process.
 Their needs have been ignored, and their voices unheard in their experience of abuse.
-It is up to us now to listen, to focus our attention on their needs, and to allow them to make decisions on their own behalf.
-In this way, they will regain some of the power that they have lost.
+It is now up to us to listen, to focus our attention on their needs, and to allow them to make decisions on their own behalf.
+In this way, they will regain some of the power or agency that they have lost.

 Questions to Prayerfully Consider:

-- Have we, as church leaders, ever carefully considered the power that we have in our own ministry relationships, how our power is viewed by others, and how the way we use power affects others?
-If not, what might we do to help us consider these important questions?
+- Have we, as church leaders, ever carefully considered the power that we have in our own ministry relationships?
+How is our power viewed by others?
+How might the way we use power affect others?
+If we have not considered questions like these, what might we do together as church leaders to consider these important questions?

 - Has our church offered opportunity for ongoing leadership development, including offering mentoring and accountability relationships?